nielsvaes/clear-atp/README.md

 A small DCS World shader mod that sharpens the F-16C Block 50's AN/AAQ-33 **Sniper XR Advanced Targeting Pod** (ATP) FLIR image.
 Stock DCS renders it much blurrier than its real-world counterpart; this mod replaces two post-processing shaders with tuned versions that ease the blur and keep the heat-map / contrast behavior intact.

+The way the mod makes the image look is not based on any science, real world data or facts.
+It's my attempt at making the ATP not as annoying to use in the game.

 The mod touches only `Bazar/shaders/PostEffects/AdjustFLIR.fx` and `Bazar/shaders/PostEffects/ir.fx`.
 All tunable knobs live in a single shared header (`clear_flir_config.hlsl`), so you can tweak the look without reading shader code.
 This does not break integrity check.

 ## What it changes